 The BIMM Hamburg campus will employ professional musicians and well-known tutors from the music industry.
 Among them are Frank Spilker, singer in the Hamburg-based indie band Die Sterne, and the founder of the label Tapete Records, Dirk Darmstaedter, who will tutor song writing.
 In addition, the BIMM has confirmed that Joerg Tresp (DevilDuck, label owner and manager) will be Music Business Tutor.
 Teaching will be in English.
 In addition, courses will be offered in Britain with a view to students preparing themselves thoroughly for the requirements of the global music market.
 The courses offered include three-year Bachelor’s degrees as well as one-year certificate courses.

-The BIMM has more than 6,500 students in total (in Britain Ireland and Berlin).
-Courses include the disciplines guitar, bass, percussion, voice, song writing, music production and music business studies.
-The students will have direct contact with the music industry through guest lectures, masterclasses, end-of-semester concerts, as well as through practicals and internships.
+The BIMM has more than 6,500 students in total (in Britain, Ireland and Berlin).
+Courses include guitar, bass, percussion, voice, song writing, music production and music business studies.
+The students will have direct contact with the music industry through guest lectures, masterclasses, end-of-semester concerts as well as through practicals and internships.